gvwilson/sensibleadventures/misc/bear-02.md

 sergeant."

 Noxy limped through the house and out into the rear courtyard.
-"Cloak!" she cried, aloud and with her mind at the same time.
+"Charger!" she cried, aloud and with her mind at the same time.

-Cloak was huddled in a corner.
+Charger was huddled in a corner.
 Noxy didn't have to mind-listen to know how terrified the young cloud was.
 She stumbled over the rubble that had fallen into the courtyard and wrapped her arms around a tuft of the cloud.